jorgenwh/pauseshop/README.md

 4. **Amazon** search results appear like magic ✨
 5. **Shop** till you drop (or until you resume the show)

-## What it supports 📺

-- Netflix
-- YouTube

-with many more to come!

 _Disclaimer: We are not responsible for your impulse purchases or explaining to your partner why you bought a $200 throw pillow because you saw it in Bridgerton._

+## Supported sites

+We currently support YouTube videos and shorts, with plans to expand to Instagram and TikTok.

 ## Setup Instructions 🚀